Fourth Sunday of Lent - Mothering Sunday

 THE AGNUS DEI Sung

-As the priest shows us the consecrated Host he says:
+As the celebrant shows us the consecrated Host he says:

 Behold the Lamb of God; behold him who takes away the sins of the world.